 If you believe that you do have an addiction to DMT, addiction recovery can help you more than you realize.

 With any type of drug, it's difficult to stop using it once addiction has occurred.
-Cravings and other withdrawal symptoms can become quite intense.
-They can easily lead you back to using again.
+With DMT, the desire to escape from reality can become overwhelming.
+It can easily lead you back to using again.
 This creates an addiction cycle that can make quitting even harder in the future.

 The right DMT rehab makes all the difference in the world.
 If you have an addiction to DMT, don't put off getting the treatment you need.